 "If the market is looking for a price correction, we provide savings to the guest, but we also include value add-ons, which may be special air offers, free air and onboard credits," Smith said.
 "We prefer to provide programs that give guests the opportunity to select the programs that offer what they deem as value, but Crystal’s recognition for 15 years as the world’s best is the ultimate message of value."

 Getting OnboardBoth Childs and Baker said that this is not only a time for the cruise lines to add value and incentives, but for agents to experience the products as well.

 "It is very important to experience the ships," Childs said.
 "Every time I sail on one, I increase my business on that line.
 My last cruise is nearly always my favorite."

 "How can agents selling luxury cruises — giving clients the dream — without having experienced it for themselves?"
 Barber said.
 "Of course, an agent can tell a client that they will have a cold towel on a hot day but it is not the same as speaking from experience.
 Agents must be experienced in order to be very successful in selling a product."

 Barber recommended that luxury cruise lines invest in this by putting agents on their ships as much as possible and by offering agents more educational training programs about their products.

-Baker added that, beyond experiencing the cruise ships, luxury cruise agents need to understand and experience the overall upscale lifestyle their clients lead.
+Walking the Talk Baker added that, beyond experiencing the cruise ships, luxury cruise agents need to understand and experience the overall upscale lifestyle their clients lead.

 "One must learn to understand the conveyance of selling a luxury product by living in that lifestyle to some extent," Baker said.
 "It’s not possible for most travel agents to understand selling luxury products since, in many cases, they do not necessarily lead the same lifestyle."